Meet Washington's Civil Rights Program Area Representatives

 I am originally from Wisconsin and a true Midwesterner at heart.
 I attended the University of Wisconsin-Madison for my BS in Forest Ecology and Management and Central Washington University for my MS in Natural and Cultural Resources.
 In my free time I enjoy cooking, hiking, gardening, and performing and teaching the harp.

 I am married with two children.
-Christina started college this year and Lily is in middle school.
-Outside of work I am very busy volunteering in my school district, leading a teen 4-H club, and serving on the boards of my local library and food co-operative.
+Christina is in college at WSU and Lily is in high school.
+My husband, Jim, works for the US Forest Service.
+Outside of work I am very busy volunteering in my school district and serving on the boards of my local library and Business and Professional Women’s club.
 I love being out-of-doors and living & working in the mountains of eastern Washington.

 Hello.
 My name is Bob Jarrett, and I am the new Washington West Area Representative for the Civil Rights Advisory Committee.
 I look forward to representing your interests on the committee and will do my best to be a voice for your concerns and those of our customers, both internal and external.

 It’s hard to believe, but I’ve been with NRCS for over five years now.
 I spent 30 years in the Army and Air Force, and that service helped me understand the importance of embracing diversity as a way of enhancing the mission.
 My observation has been that this is even more important with the conservation mission we are all a part.
 I hope that I can represent the West Area so as to help ensure that our services are available to any qualifying customer who approaches us, regardless of their background.
 I also hope that our personal work experiences will be positive and that we can all feel valued for what we bring to the job.
 These are stressful times, and it seems there is just never enough time to do what needs to be done, but if we are able to find joy and satisfaction in what we’re doing, it seems to make the stress a little easier to manage.